uit-no-old/incoming/doc/examples.md

 <input type="file" id="input_file" onchange="upload_file('{{ upload_id }}', this.files[0])"/>
 ```

-The template substitution of 'upload\_id' will render the ticket upload id directly into the HTML code, so when the onchange() callback is triggered, upload\_file() is called with the upload id the backend acquired from the Incoming!! server.
+The template substitution of 'upload\_id' renders the ticket upload id directly into the HTML code, so when the onchange() callback is triggered, upload\_file() is called with the upload id the backend acquired from the Incoming!! server.

 The upload\_file function sets up the file upload and starts it.
 It receives the (textual) upload id and a [File](https://developer.mozilla.org/en/docs/Web/API/File) object as parameters: